RussiaOfficial Name: Russian Federation

 Counterfeit and Pirated Goods: In many countries around the world, including Russia, counterfeit and pirated goods are widely available.
 In Russia, CD and DVD piracy is an especially serious problem.
 Transactions involving such products are illegal under Russian law, and the Russian government has increased its enforcement activities against infringement of intellectual property rights.
 In addition, bringing counterfeit and pirated products back to the United States may result in forfeitures and/or fines.
 The Computer Crime and Intellectual Property Division in the U.S. Department of Justice has more information on this problem.

 Teaching in Russia: Some U.S. citizens coming to Russia to teach English have complained about schools' failure to facilitate proper visas and pay agreed salaries.
-If you are a prospective teacher, ensure that your employer is prepared to comply with Russian laws governing the employment and documentation of foreigners, including proper visa support, registration, and legal salary payments.
+If you are a prospective teacher, ensure your employer is prepared to comply with Russian laws governing the employment and documentation of foreigners, including proper visa support, registration, and legal salary payments.
 Ask for references from other foreigners who have taught at the school and consider insisting upon written contracts stipulating the provisions of employment, just as you would in the United States.
 Warning signs include instructions to arrive in Russia on a tourist visa and "change status" later, payment under the table (in cash with no documentation or tax withholding), and requirements that the school retain a passport for the length of the employment.
 (Please note that upon arrival, a legal employee must surrender his or her passport for registration by the employer, but this process should take less than three weeks.)

 Automatic Teller Machines (ATMs) are plentiful in major cities.
 Travelers should follow all normal precautions when using ATMs.
 In particular, travelers should avoid "stand-alone" machines and opt to use machines at banks or higher-class hotels and stores.
 Credit cards are not universally accepted, and travelers should check in advance to see if a specific store, restaurant, or hotel accepts credit cards.
 Outside of major cities, commercial enterprises still operate largely on a cash basis and travelers should plan accordingly.